NuGet/NuGetDocs/NuGet.Docs/ndocs/Guides/Build-for-NET Standard.md

 #Build for NET Standard

 ##What is .NET Standard
 The .NET Standard Library is a formal specification of .NET APIs that are intended to be available on all .NET runtimes.
 The motivation behind the Standard Library is establishing greater uniformity in the .NET ecosystem.
-[ECMA 335](https://github.com/dotnet/coreclr/blob/master/Documentation/project-docs/dotnet-standards.md) continues to establish uniformity for .NET runtime behavior, but there is no similar spec for the .NET Base Class Libraries (BCL) for .NET library implementations.
 [Read more about the .NET Standard Library](https://docs.microsoft.com/en-us/dotnet/articles/standard/library)

-##Why should we use it
+##Why should you use it
 The .NET Standard Library enables the following key scenarios:

 * Defines uniform set of BCL APIs for all .NET platforms to implement, independent of workload.